 How does the organization operate?

-Albany Area Primary Health Care, Inc. is comprised of 26 locations, 24 clinical sites, one laboratory site, and one administrative location.
+Albany Area Primary Health Care is a non-profit community health center.
+Our organization is comprised of 27 locations, 26 clinical sites, a Pharmacy, and one administrative location.
 Each clinic is staffed with providers, nursing and business professionals, as well as a clinic manager.
 Each clinic operates under the policies and procedures of the organization and all reporting is centralized through the Administrative office.
 AAPHC is governed by a Board of Directors that oversees the operation of the organization and ensures that all federal and state requirements are maintained.